ShaileshS237/BktCard/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Please download the DATA folder on your local machine an run the command npx json-server --watch data/db.json --port 8000
+- Important : Please download the DATA folder on your local machine an run the command
+- npx json-server --watch data/db.json --port 8000

-It will start the json-server
+-It will start the json-server

 ## Available Scripts